There are many kinds of succulents you can grow:

 Stapelia bicolor and Stapelia peglerae bloom freely in a bizarre manner.
-Flowers of the latter species are about three inches across, deep maroon in color. and heavily fringed.
+Flowers of the latter species are about three inches across, deep maroon. and heavily fringed.

 These are members of the milkweed family, as is trailing Ceropegia woodii.
 The latter bears heart-shaped silver-green leaves and pale purple or pink flowers.

-You’ll want to include some of the Cactaceae family in your collection, too.
-The light green silver torch cactus (Cleistocactus strausi) has red flowers almost four inches long.
+You’ll also want to include some of the Cactaceae family in your collection.
+The light green silver torch cactus (Cleistocactus strausi) has 4″ inches long red flowers.

 They look as though they were made from China silk and the placement of their pistils and stamens is unusual.
-It is the only plant I know that has them in straight rows – one row of pistils between two rows of stamens.
+The only plant I know has them in straight rows – one row of pistils between two rows of stamens.

 The golden barrel cactus (Echinocactus grusonii) reaches a height of four feet in its native setting.
 The golden yellow spines for which it is named become white with age.

-In sunlight its brownish flowers open to show a bright yellow inside.
+In bright light, its brownish flowers open to show a bright yellow inside.
 The plant is native to Mexico.

 True to its Latin name, Mammillaria fragilis is easily broken.
 It is commonly known as the thimble cactus because it grows in clusters of small balls.